 Patent and copyright licensing to external entities is not considered a release under this NPR.
 Patent and copyright licensing is implemented under NPD 2090.6.
-However, in general, before software is approved for licensing, it shall go through the same review and assessment process as described in Chapter 2 herein.
+However, in general, before software is approved for licensing, it normally goes through the same review and assessment process as described in Chapter 2 herein.

 3.4 Disclaimer and Indemnification

-18.104.22.168 The disclaimer and indemnification provisions shall be included in the SUA and, where practicable, shall be displayed on software startup and/or, for software delivered in tangible form, be attached as a label to the software medium released.
+18.104.22.168 The disclaimer and indemnification provisions should be included in the SUA and, where practicable, will be displayed on software startup and/or, for software delivered in tangible form, be attached as a label to the software medium released.

 b.
-Recipient agrees to waive any and all claims against the U.S. Government its contractors and their subcontractors and shall indemnify and hold harmless the U.S. Government and its contractors and their subcontractors for any liabilities, demands, damages, expenses, or losses that may arise from recipients’ use of the NASA software and/or technical data, including any damages from products based on, or resulting from, the use thereof.
+Recipient agrees to waive any and all claims against the U.S. Government and its contractors and subcontractors, and will indemnify and hold harmless the United States Government and its contractors and subcontractors for any liabilities, demands, damages, expenses, or losses that may arise from recipient's use of the NASA software and/or technical data, including any damages from products based on, or resulting from, the use thereof.

 c.
-If further release or distribution of this software is permitted, recipient agrees to obtain this identical waiver of claims, indemnification, and hold harmless agreement with any entities that are provided with the NASA software and/or technical data.
+If recipient further releases or distributes the NASA software and/or technical data, recipient agrees to obtain this identical waiver of claims, indemnification, and hold harmless agreement with any entities that are provided with the NASA software and/or technical data.

-3.5.1 Copyright and restrictive notices, as applicable, shall be included in the SUA.
+3.5.1 Copyright and restrictive notices,will be included in the SUA.

-188.8.131.52 Where practicable, copyright and restrictive notices shall be embedded in the software, displayed on software startup, and/or be attached as a label to the software medium released.
+188.8.131.52 Where practicable, copyright and restrictive notices will be embedded in the software, displayed on software startup, and/or be attached as a label to the software medium released.

-b.
-For purposes of the year of first publication used in the copyright notices below, publication means the first distribution of software to an entity external to NASA as a Public Release or Open Source Release as described in paragraphs A.2.2 and A.2.3, respectively.
-If software has only been released under one of the more restrictive release categories that do not allow further release, it is not considered to be published and only an unpublished work copyright notice shall be used.
-If a particular software version includes all or parts of earlier versions that have been released at different times, the year of first publication may include multiple years or a range of years that correspond to the various releases (e.g., Copyright 2001, 2003, 2005 or © 2002-2004).
+a.
+For purposes of the year of first publication used in the copyright notices below, publication means the first distribution of software to an entity external to NASA as a Public Release or Open Source Release.
+If software has only been released under one of the more restrictive release categories that do not allow further release, it is not considered to be published and only an unpublished work copyright notice will be used.
+If a particular software version includes all or parts of earlier versions that have been released at different times, the year of first publication may include multiple years or a range of years that correspond to the various releases (e.g., Copyright 2010 or 2012-2014).